 Go for a Mindful Walk

-Over Christmas, after a few days, cabin fever begins to set in We react to being cooped up with the same people– and you end up in a mindless slump watching repeats of old movies and eating and drinking far too much- No thanks.
+Over Christmas, cabin fever begins to set in after a few days.
+We react to being cooped up with the same people– and we end up in a mindless slump watching repeats of old movies and eating and drinking far too much- No thanks.

 1- the lifting of one foot.

-2- the moving of the foot a bit forward of where you’re standing.
+2- Move the foot a bit forward from where you’re standing.

 3- the placing of the foot on the floor, heal first.